South Korea Tours - The Land of the Morning Calm

 8 DAYS / 7 NIGHTS

-This 8 day tour gives the essence of the southern peninsula at great value as you experience Seoul, Daegu, Gyeongju and Busan.
+This tour gives the essence of the southern peninsula at great value as you experience Seoul, Daegu, Gyeongju and Busan.
+Complete with English speaking guides, sightseeing, and more!

 Simply put Seoul holds the most interest for visitors to South Korea, but it’s the indoor & outdoor markets that seem to make the greatest impression.
 Namdaemun Market is both in & outdoor with stalls selling everything from clothing to kim chi with sellers broadcasting their sales and products for all patrons to hear.
 Colorful and busy, Namdaemun is a step back in time as you walk off the main streets of modern Seoul.
 Almost always crowded, expect to be bumped around, but don’t let this deter you.
 Dongdaemun Market fits the bill as well, and most foreigners also don’t pass up the expat-friendly and gritty Itaewon neighbourhood near the US Army Base, where good shopping and eating is also in abundance.
 The more traditional Insadong Street feels far removed from the fast paced city with charming teahouses, art galleries and restaurants, and Myeongdong, one of the busiest areas in Seoul, is one of the city’s premier shopping destinations.